modelscope/data-juicer/docs/DeveloperGuide.md

     text_len = 'text_len'
 ```

-2. Create a new op file `text_length_filter.py` in the corresponding `data_juicer/ops/filter/` directory as follows.
+2. Create a new OP file `text_length_filter.py` in the corresponding `data_juicer/ops/filter/` directory as follows.
-   - Because it's a Filter op, so the new op needs to inherit from the basic `Filter` class in the `base_op.py`, and be decorated with `OPERATORS` to register itself automatically.
+   - Because it's a Filter OP, so the new OP needs to inherit from the basic `Filter` class in the `base_op.py`, and be decorated with `OPERATORS` to register itself automatically.

 ```python
 import sys